Hgtb/DES/README.md

 1 0 1 1 1 1 0 1
 Mode : only one bit :
 0
-In the Mode.txt file , 0  means doing encryption  , 1 means doing decrypt
+In the Mode.txt file , 0  means doing encryption,the ciphertext will output in the ciphertext.txt .
+1 means doing decrypt,the cleartext will output in the cleartext.txt .

-Why can't display the enter？
+Why can't display the enter？XD